Icinga/icinga2/doc/16-upgrading-icinga-2.md

 ### Custom Vars not updating <a id="upgrading-to-2-9-custom-vars-not-updating"></a>

 A rare issue preventing the custom vars of objects created prior to 2.9.0 being updated when changed may occur.
-To remedy this the config checksums of the affected type need to be reset to trigger a full update.
-The following is an example of how to do this for Hosts in mysql:
+To remedy this, truncate the customvar tables and restart Icinga 2.
+The following is an example of how to do this with mysql:

 ```
 $ mysql -uroot -picinga icinga
+MariaDB [icinga]> truncate icinga_customvariables;
+Query OK, 0 rows affected (0.05 sec)
-MariaDB [icinga]> UPDATE icinga_hosts SET config_hash = NULL;
+MariaDB [icinga]> truncate icinga_customvariablestatus;
+Query OK, 0 rows affected (0.03 sec)
 MariaDB [icinga]> exit
 Bye
 $ sudo systemctl restart icinga2
 ```

-Custom vars should now be up to date.
+Custom vars should now stay up to date.

 ## Upgrading to v2.8.2 <a id="upgrading-to-2-8-2"></a>